jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 \attrib{Clare Tan}

-### Stuck in Paradise
+### *Stuck in Paradise*

 It is always nice going caving with Jana.
 Good mood, good stories, good food and good zganje, what else do you need? ☺ So, as soon as we had a slot for going to the underground camp, we made use of it.
 The only question was: where to go?
 The first day we checked out some possibilities close to camp, but none of them seemed to be super exciting.

 At camp we had a jolly time: Clare and Tetley were with us on the day train, while Jarv and Dan pushed on the night train.
-Tetley and Clare pushed Amazing Grace to Magic Dragon, and they were very excited by what may lay ahead.
+Tetley and Clare pushed *Amazing Grace* to *Magic Dragon*, and they were very excited by what may lay ahead.
 So Jarv and Dan went to check that out.

 In the morning, good news arrived with Jarv and Dan!
 A large pitch waiting for us, said Jarv, very welcoming, exciting, and… muddy.
 So muddy that they had no idea even about how to start rigging it, plus they ran out of time too, so it is waiting for us!
 Well well, of course we like challenges, and challenges like us too, so why not going there?
 By then, the horizontal developments became very long, with several km of passages.
-To get to the pitch, we needed about 2 hours of caving from Camp X-Ray.
+To get to the pitch, we needed about 2 hours of caving from Camp *X-Ray*.
 It was very nice to go there, to put together the little pieces of information puzzles from the various teams, who all had their share of exploration.
 It really was a team effort, and it really was a victorious effort to find so many new places in this underground chasm.
 So, we proceeded and thought along these lines, occasionally fighting with super uncomfortable ropes, other times with super tight squeezes, but yet, in general, being inspired by the cave – such a complex system!

 And then there we were.
 Up until about 50 m’s before the pitch, it is a nice, dry, sandy passage – and then, this sea of mud appears beneath your feet!
 We found the last PSS, had a look down, and then faced the same problem that our forerunners – how to start??

 We thought that the wall on the left hand side seemed somewhat better, so after a complex effort involving countless slips down, we managed to get up there.
 The rock was quite OK, as soon as I removed the cca.
 20 cm of wet, sticky, disgusting mud covering it.
 So I started to bolt down, and to build a nice rigging line – the only bad thing being that nobody can actually see that it is a nice line, because everything was covered in so much mud.
 We were quite amazed when at the bottom, we looked at each other – all our SRT kit, tackle sacks, oversuits, and even our faces, were basically just a big lump of mud.
 Well well, it is a good idea to name the place… Stuck in mud?
-But the name of the expo was about Paradise, so why not call it Stuck in Paradise?
+But the name of the expo was about Paradise, so why not call it *Stuck in Paradise*?
 Bingo!
 And thus, the name of one of the muddiest pitches within the mountain was born!

 At the bottom of the first chamber, we reached a rock bridge.
 Left or right?
 We decided to check out the chamber on the left.
 We climbed up a water inlet, which closed up at the top, and checked every possibility – concluding that indeed, the continuation is to the right.
 By that time, we were running late, so we decided to leave the next part of funny muddy rigging to another group (which happened to be Izi and me), and surveyed back the pitch.
 We returned to camp a lot richer – rich with experiences, and even more rich with the amount of mud that covered us!
 To top things off, the next day we went to do an easy pushing project close to camp, that we named Lower Pleasures.
 It was a muddy dig, where we fought with one boulder for about 3 hours – of course, at the end we won!
 Behind the rock, another muddy pitch opened… but this waited for someone else.
 So, another nice trip, and a project to be continued!